RasmusD/JNDSLAM/README.md

 I recommend just ./configure && make.

 To run simply run the created binary jndslam.
 It takes the .lab files in data/lab opens and parses them and tries to open and parse a corresponding .f0 in data/pitch.
 Output is written to data/out as .sty files (simply tab delimited lines, one per syllable).

+A few command line options exist use -h or -help to get the options.

 Simply replace the .f0 and .lab files with your own to use those.
 Please be aware that .f0 files are assumed to be in EST format and .lab in HTS Full context label.
 The example .lab files may differ from the standard HTS implementation.
 Support for other formats will be provided asap.